-The ALO Audio Continental Dual Mono is a unique portable dual-New-Old Stock 6111 Vacuum Tube amplifier and Wolfson powered DAC.
+The ALO Audio Continental Dual Mono is a unique portable dual-New-Old Stock 6111 Vacuum Tube amplifier and Wolfson-powered DAC.
 It is priced at $1495.

 To learn more about ALO Audio products on Headfonics you can click here.

-If you played with the Pan Am a few years back, you might get what ALO was after with the CDM but this is on a whole new level.
-The CDM is not just a revision of the very popular analog tube portable amp from a few years back but also a very significant re-engineering of every aspect of the Continental’s internals and externals.
+The Continental Dual Mono is not just a revision of the very popular analog tube portable amp from a few years back but also a very significant re-engineering of every aspect of the Continental’s internals and externals.

 Combined with the ethos and spirit of the Pan Am & The Studio 6 this is something that I believe is very special and worthy for the price of $1495.

-Now price is always debatable and certainly, the CDM is no exception to that wider debate of value for money.
+Now price is always debatable and certainly, the Continental Dual MonoCDM is no exception to that wider debate of value for money.
 When I first received it I was wondering if the CDM might be too niche for people to buy into it also.

 What You Get

-There is nothing slapdash about the construction from the engraved signage to the Gorilla Glass enclosure showing off the ALO Audio logo on a central heat protector plate and the tubes either side.
+There is nothing slapdash about the construction from the engraved signage to the Gorilla Glass enclosure showing off the ALO Audio logo on a central heat protector plate and the tubes on either side.
 Turn the amp on and watch those babies light up – that’s the magic of tubes on a visual level and it never ceases to get head-turning at any meeting.

-The casing also acts as one big heat sink to help dissipate the heat from the hybrid tube setup so on one hand you do have the vents to help the tubes breathe but on the other hand the casing helps manage and disperse the heat generated on the inside.
+The casing also acts as one big heat sink to help dissipate the heat from the hybrid tube setup so on the one hand you do have the vents to help the tubes breathe but on the other hand, the casing helps manage and disperse the heat generated on the inside.

 During DAC and amp use keep the immediate area around the vents free of blockages so the unit can breathe easy and for the love of all things hold do not put your chocolates on top – a fondue CDM is not a pretty sight.